 - Identify at least two examples of interdependence between the West of Ireland and the wider world.

-See all the articles in this series
+Explore the articles in this collection

 - E. Estyn Evans, (1957) Irish Folk Ways, p 268, London, Routledge and Kegan Paul.